-Stock

-Ownership
+Stock Ownership

 Name Guideline

 Chief Executive Officer 5×base salary

 All Other Named Executive Officers 3×base salary

 Named executive officers have five years from the later of March 31, 2011 and their appointment to a position subject to the guidelines to attain these levels of beneficial stock ownership.
-As of December 31, 2011 all named executive officers at that time had met the applicable stock ownership guideline.
-Stock ownership does not include unvested options, SARs, restricted stock, performance awards, stock bonus, phantom stock or dividend equivalents.
+We have adopted retention requirements with respect to these stock ownership guidelines whereby named executive officers must retain shares received through an exercise of a stock option or the vesting of restricted stock if they have not reached the applicable stock ownership guideline.
+The following table sets forth each named executive officers' ownership value as of January 31, 2013.